smart-spectral-matching/ssm-service-catalog/README.md

 ### Seed data

-After the REST API and Fuseki server are running, you can seed datasets from the test resources directory to upload via POST by running:
+After the REST API and Fuseki server are running, you can seed collections from the test resources directory to upload via POST by running:

 ```
 bash bin/post-seed-data.sh